 Chris Grasso serves as Fenway’s Chief Information Officer where she leads our Information Technology (IT), Clinical Applications, Database and Digital Research, Data Analytics, Telehealth, and Health Information Management (HIM) teams.
 In this critical role, Chris defines Fenway’s digital direction and works to build a future where anyone, anywhere can access the culturally competent, high-quality care offered at Fenway Health.

-Chris Grasso serves as Fenway’s Associate Vice President for Health Informatics and Data Services.
-She has over 20 years of experience working in the healthcare, public health, research and technology fields.
-Under her leadership, Fenway has been an early adopter of Health Information Technology (HIT) and she has developed tools to improve data capture and support clinical decision-making.
+Grasso has over 20 years of experience working in the healthcare, public health, research, and technology fields.
+Under her leadership, Fenway Health was an early adopter of Health Information Technology (HIT) and she has developed tools to improve data capture and support clinical decision-making.
 She has worked on numerous interoperability projects with both Fenway’s EHR vendor and other external partners.
 Grasso was instrumental in getting Sexual Orientation (SO) and Gender Identity (GI) fields integrated into Fenway’s EHR installation, which shaped the SOGI requirements for ONC 2015 EHR Certification and UDS SOGI reporting requirements.
 She has advised EHR vendors on incorporating SOGI questions into their products, as well as making their products more LGBTQIA+ inclusive.